 Lots of other things feed into a successful FTP test, it’s an accumulation of small things but the main points are all above and if followed will no doubt lead to a great test.

 I’ve mentioned above the complexity of the testing protocols and most are taken care of by planned workouts from Myself, Trainer Road and Zwift etc but there is no substitute for a professional power test.
-If you’d like to know more about what power test packages Ride Harder offers check out this link Power Testing
+If you’d like to know more about what power test packages Ride Harder offers then get in touch

 Good luck with your test !